Fall 2020 Questions and Answers

 We understand that the pandemic has created more stress for many students and families, and Western is working on finding and developing more resources to help students who are struggling financially, including extra student aid and direct technology support.
-We are also evaluating student fees based on this change in operations, as we did in spring quarter.
-Discussions about changes to fees for fall quarter, like the reductions made in spring quarter, are beginning now to assess what might be possible given changes in operations, while still meeting fixed costs of operations, bond payments and related legal fiscal requirements.
+WWU's Board of Trustees in August voted to cut fees by more than 10 percent for fall to reflect the change in what is open to students on campus.
+The fees were cut as deeply as possible while still meeting fixed costs of operations, bond payments and related legal fiscal requirements.

 As in normal quarters, these mandatory fees are included in the cost of education calculation for student financial aid awards, so that financial need is considered for both tuition and fee assistance.
-A communication piece on fees for fall will follow the Board of Trustees meeting scheduled for Aug.
-21.
+See fall's updated fees on our Tuition and Fee Schedule page.

 What about out-of-state students.
 Any change in tuition for fall?